Improving Text-to-Image Generation with Intrinsic Self-Confidence Rewards: Method: SOLACE

 \subsection{Intrinsic Self-Confidence Reward}

 \smallbreak

-\textbf{Sampling group of images for GRPO.} Given a text prompt $c$, we sample $G$ independent reverse trajectories in the latent space $\mathcal Z$ under the flow policy $\pi_\theta$:
+\textbf{Sampling a group of images for GRPO.} Given a text prompt $c$, we sample $G$ independent reverse trajectories in the latent space $\mathcal Z$ under the flow policy $\pi_\theta$:

 This produces terminal latents $\{z_0^{(i)}\}_{i=1}^G$ and trajectories $\{(z_T^{(i)},z_{T-1}^{(i)},\ldots,z_0^{(i)})\}_{i=1}^G$.
 Using multiple independent draws yields the group required for group-relative advantage normalization in GRPO.
-While we can sample $G$ different images from the same initial noise $z_T$ due to the added stochasticity from~\cite{liu2025flowgrpo}, we sample different initial noise for improved exploration for efficient GRPO training.
+While we can sample $G$ different images from the same initial noise $z_T$ due to the added stochasticity from~\cite{liu2025flowgrpo}, we sample different initial noise to improve exploration during GRPO training.

 \smallbreak

 \textbf{Sampling noise probes for re-noising.} We draw a shared set of $K$ noise probes in latent space:

 so that candidate $i$ and candidate $j$ are perturbed by the \emph{same} probes $\{\epsilon^{(m)}\}_{m=1}^K$.
 For rectified flow, we re-noise a terminal latent $z_0^{(i)}$ via the linear forward kernel